sirsipe/SudoMetalStudio/LV2Plugins/README.md

     make
     make install

-Or you can build and install individual plugins;
+Or you can build and install individual plugins:

     make <name>
     make install-<name>

-Individual plugins can also be uninstalled
+Individual plugins can also be uninstalled:

     make uninstall-<name>

-For example
-    make SMSAmateurDelay
-    make install-SMSAmateurDelay
-    make uninstall-SMSAmateurDelay

 # Plugins
-## SMSAmateurDelay
+## SMS Amateur Delay

 *LADIES AND GENTLEMEN!
 The first ever SudoMetalStudio LV2 Plugin has arrived!*

-Thus also it's named *SudoMetalStudio *Amateur* Delay*, as I have absolutely no idea if its implementation is done as it "should".
+Thus also it's named *"SMS **Amateur** Delay"*, as I have absolutely no idea if its implementation is done as it "should".

 It has a variable delay time, variable decay, and varible level.
 And it's real-time.
 My amateur opion is that it is as good as it gets.

+    make SMSAmateurDelay
+    make install-SMSAmateurDelay

 ## LV2Neuro

 Future attempt to create LSTM NN based DSP.
 Currently just a learning playground.